FordLabs/elm-star-rating/README.md

  * Add a Rating.State to your model
  * Initialize it with Rating.initialRatingState
  * Add a type to your message containing a Rating.Msg
- * Use Html.map with your rating message and Rating.view to render the component
+ * Use Html.map with your rating message and Rating.classView or Rating.styleView to render the component
-    - Rating.view takes a list of css class names to style the component
+    - Rating.classView takes a list of css class names to style the component
+    - Rating.styleView takes a list of css styles (string tuples) to style the component
  * Use Rating.update to update your Rating.State

 ## Example